withastro/astro/packages/integrations/mdx/README.md

 - **Type:** `boolean`
 - **Default:** `true`

 MDX will extend [your project's existing Markdown configuration](https://docs.astro.build/en/reference/configuration-reference/#markdown-options) by default.
-All options will be **deeply merged,** including your remark / rehype plugins and your Shiki configuration.
+To override individual options, you can specify their equivalent in your MDX configuration.

-For example, say you need to disable GitHub-Flavored Markdown and apply an extra remark plugin for MDX files.
+For example, say you need to disable GitHub-Flavored Markdown and apply a different set of remark plugins for MDX files.
 You can apply these options like so, with `extendMarkdownConfig` enabled by default:

 ```ts
 // astro.config.mjs